-144 MSEC Weed Management Plan 1.
-INTRODUCTION
+1. INTRODUCTION

 1.2 Goals and Objectives

 The goal of this weed management plan is to reduce the establishment and spread of weeds during the construction and operation phases of the proposed project.
-The objectives of this plan include working with relevant agencies to control weeds in the project area, understand the type and distribution of weeds in the project area, and to implement effective control and monitoring efforts toward reducing the spread and establishment of weeds in the project area.
+The objectives of this weed management plan include working with relevant agencies to control weeds in the project area, understand the type and distribution of weeds in the project area, and to implement effective control and monitoring efforts toward reducing the spread and establishment of weeds in the project area.

 1.3 Project Description

 1.3.1 Project Area

 The proposed project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1).
 The main project site, including the Solar Power Generating Facility (SPGF), would be located on 850 leased acres within the Reservation in Mount Diablo Meridian, Township 16 South, Range 64 East, Sections 29, 30, 31, and 32.
 Portions of the gen-tie lines and access road would be located on lands administered by the Tribe and BLM.
-A water pipeline associated with the Project would be located on Reservation lands north and east of the SPGF.
-Figure 2 shows the location of the Proposed Project and associated facilities.
+A water pipeline associated with the proposed project would be located on Reservation lands north and east of the Solar Power Generating Facility.
+Figure 2 shows the location of the proposed project and associated facilities.
 The proposed project would occur in the Basin and Range physiographic province in a part of the Mojave Desert.
 This physiographic province is characterized by the hundreds of long, narrow, and nearly parallel mountain ranges that are separated by deep valleys (Mac et al 1998).
-These features of the province are visible at the proposed project site, with nearly parallel mountain ranges on the western and eastern sides of the site and a broad and gently sloping valley between.
-The proposed project site occurs in the Mojave Desert Scrub biome, and is dominated by plants common to this biome including creosote bush (Larrea tridentata), and white bursage (Ambrosia dumosa).
+These features of the Basin and Range physiographic province are visible at the proposed project site, with nearly parallel mountain ranges on the western and eastern sides of the proposed project site and a broad and gently sloping valley between.
+The proposed project site occurs in the Mojave Desert Scrub biome and is dominated by plants common to this biome, including creosote bush (Larrea tridentata), and white bursage (Ambrosia dumosa).

 1.3.2 Proposed Project

 The following sections describe the major features of the proposed project.
 For a comprehensive description of the proposed project, refer to the associated environmental impact statement (EIS).

 Solar Power Generation Facility

-The SPGF would be located wholly on lands within the Reservation.
-It would be developed using photovoltaic (PV) technology and would generate up to 200 Megawatts (MWs) of energy.
+The Solar Power Generating Facility would be located wholly on lands within the Reservation.
+The Solar Power Generating Facility would be developed using photovoltaic (PV) technology and would generate up to 200 Megawatts (MWs) of energy.

 Onsite Substation

 A substation with medium voltage (12.5-kV or 34.5-kV) to high voltage (230-kV/500-kV) step- up transformer(s) with mineral oil, breakers, buswork, protective relaying, supervisory control and data acquisition (SCADA), and associated substation equipment would be located on the site.
-The substation will be fenced for safety per codes and one or more structures may be outside the fence for meters and control equipment.
-2|Page
+The substation will be fenced for safety per codes, and one or more structures may be outside the fence for meters and control equipment.**Page 2**

-145 N EVA D A U TA H Lincoln Nye County County PROJECT LOCATION 168 Inyo Clark County County ARIZONA Mo ha v e CALIFORNIA County San Bernardino County Moapa River Indian Reservation CLARK COUNTY 93 Proposed Solar 15 Site Boundary 40 95 North Las Vegas 157 215 15 215 167 95 95 147 Las Vegas 579 515 Legend Interstate US/ State Highway Moapa Solar Energy Center Railroad Municipal Boundary 0 2 4 6 8 10 FIGURE 1 Proposed Solar Site PROJECT LOCATION Boundary Miles Universal Transverse Mercator Map Extent: Clark County, Nevada Jurisdictional Land Ownership North American Datum 1983 Zone 11 North, Meters Date: 04-30-13 Author: djb Indian Reservation I:\Moapa Solar/MXD's/Project Location 8.5x11 043013_Moapa Weed Management Figure 1.mxd
+**145** NEVADA UTAH Lincoln Nye County County PROJECT LOCATION 168 Inyo Clark County County ARIZONA Mohave CALIFORNIA County San Bernardino County Moapa River Indian Reservation CLARK COUNTY 93 Proposed Solar 15 Site Boundary 40 95 North Las Vegas 157 215 15 215 167 95 95 147 Las Vegas 579 515 Legend Interstate US/ State Highway Moapa Solar Energy Center Railroad Municipal Boundary 0 2 4 6 8 10 FIGURE 1 Proposed Solar Site PROJECT LOCATION Boundary Miles Universal Transverse Mercator Map Extent: Clark County, Nevada Jurisdictional Land Ownership North American Datum 1983 Zone 11 North, Meters Date: 04-30-13 Author: djb Indian Reservation I:\Moapa Solar/MXD's/Project Location 8.5x11 043013_Moapa Weed Management Figure 1.mxd